M-jerez/i18nTemplates/README.md

   	options: {
     	locales: ["en","es","de"],
         templatesDest: "./public/templates", //this is where the translated templates will be generated
-        localesDest: "./src/locales"  //this is where translation files will be stored },
+        localesDest: "./src/locales"  //this is where translation files will be stored
+        usePathAsKey: false,  //only the filename will be used as a key in the templates.json
+	saveAllTemplates: false,  //only save those files, that has something to be translated
+	cwd: ''  //if usePathAsKey:true, current working dir can be removed from the path },
   	your_target: {
        src: ['./src/templates/**/*.html']